 What the women of Salon Forum heard touched their hearts.
 In a very rational sense, they saw a simple problem with a simple solution: drill a well and lives are changed forever.
 The very next day, Barbara decided, with their support, to start a fundraising initiative, which took the name, “Water Is Key” after Gil’s book title.

 The first thing they did was explore NGO’s (non-governmental organizations), to partner with to do the needed work on the ground.
-They decided on World Vision not only for their experience and expertise in drilling in West Africa but because they do what no other NGO does: continue to work with villages for 15+ years.
-World Vision also offered the best financial model, enabling donors to get a 5 fold return in terms of services delivered to a village.
-Another major factor was sustainability, an important consideration in every safe water project.
+They decided on World Vision not only for their experience and expertise in drilling in West Africa but because they continue to work with each village long after the well is drilled ensuring good sanitation and hygiene practices remain in effect.

 The next decision was where in West Africa to drill among Ghana, Mali, and Niger.
 When reviewing a list of “the poorest countries in the world,” Niger was at the bottom.
 The fact that it also needed 12,000 wells, with the government only able to provide 10% of that was another reason why Niger seemed like the country most in need of help.